50% OFF: Craft Decor, now - October 31st! Use code: CRAFT50

 Lasers in the store are available for custom engraved gifts on the spot.
 If you want to get in on the creative process, there are services available to bring your own custom ideas to life.
 Bargain shoppers flock to the Factory Outlet where we constantly add overstocked, scratch & dent, prototype, discontinued, and unfinished merchandise.

-P. Graham Dunn also operates retails stores in Walnut Creek, OH, and Grandville, MI.
+P. Graham Dunn also operates a second retail store in Canton, Ohio.
 We have many retailers that carry our products.
 To find a store in your area, please utilize the Find A Retailer on our website.
 Our retail dealers are an extension of the P. Graham Dunn family and we are honored to partner with them.

-While much has changed at P. Graham Dunn over the past thirty years, much remains the same.
+While much has changed at P. Graham Dunn over the past forty years, much remains the same.
 The first two employees of the company are still active in the business.
-Robert Shetler is vice president of manufacturing and Carol Currie works in the shipping department.
+Robert Shetler is vice president of manufacturing and Carol Curie works in the shipping department.

 While we strive to ensure P. Graham Dunn is successful in the competitive manufacturing environment, we will never lose sight of the sacrifice the Graham Hutchinson’s made, the service Marvin and Miriam Dunn contributed in China, and ultimately, our mission to Lift Him Up.